accs-uaa/vegetation-cover-modeling/README.md

 4. Access to Google Earth Engine (or create Landsat 8 composites by other means)
 5. Access to Google Cloud Compute (or create virtual machines by other means)
 6. Ubuntu 18.04 LTS
-7. Anaconda3 5.2.0+
+7. Anaconda 3.7 Build 2019.10
   a.
-Python 3.5.3+
+Python 3.7.4+
   b. os
-  c. numpy 1.13.3+
+  c. numpy 1.16.5+
-  d. pandas 0.23.4+
+  d. pandas 0.25.1+
-  e. seaborn
+  e. seaborn 0.9.0+
-  f. matplotlib
+  f. matplotlib 3.1.1+
-  g. sklearn 0.19.1+
+  g. scikit-learn 0.21.3+
-  h. xgboost 0.80+
+  h. xgboost 0.90+
   i.
-GPy
+GPy 1.9.9+
   j.
-GPyOpt
+GPyOpt 1.2.5+
+  k. joblib 0.13.2+
-8. R 3.5.1+
+8. R 3.6.1+
-  a. sp 1.3-1+
+  a. sp 1.3-2+
-  b. raster 2.6-7+
+  b. raster 3.0-7+
-  c. rgdal 1.3-4+
+  c. rgdal 1.4-7+
   d. stringr
-9. RStudio Server 1.1.463+
+9. RStudio Server 1.2.5019+

 ### Installing
-1. Install ArcGIS Pro, [TauDEM](http://hydrology.usu.edu/taudem/taudem5/index.html), Geomorphometry and Gradient Metrics Toolbox, and R in a local environment according to the documentation provided by the originators.
+1. Install ArcGIS Pro, [TauDEM](http://hydrology.usu.edu/taudem/taudem5/index.html), [Geomorphometry and Gradient Metrics Toolbox](https://evansmurphy.wixsite.com/evansspatial/arcgis-gradient-metrics-toolbox), and [R](https://www.r-project.org/) in a local environment according to the documentation provided by the originators.
 2. In ArcGIS Pro, select the python management option.
 Using the conda install option, install the most recent version of mysql-connector.
 3. Download or clone this repository to a folder on a drive accessible to your computer.
 Local drives may perform better than network drives.
 The structure and names of files and folders within the repository should not be altered.
 4. In ArcGIS Pro, open the catalog tab, right click the toolbox folder, select "add toolbox", and navigate to the location of the toolbox in the repository.
-5. In order to query vegetation data, set up a mysql server and create an instance of the Alaska VegPlots Database.
+5. In order to query vegetation data, set up a mysql server and create an instance of the Alaska Vegetation Plots Database.
 For more information, see: [https://github.com/accs-uaa/vegetation-plots-database](https://github.com/accs-uaa/vegetation-plots-database).
 6. Configure access to Google Earth Engine and Google Cloud Compute Engine.
 7. Set up virtual machines in Google Cloud Compute Engine according to instructions provided in the "cloudCompute" folder of this repository.